oresat/oresat-olaf/docs/canopen.rst

 EDS (Electronic Data Sheet)
 ***************************

-An EDS file a ``.conf`` like configuration file for describing the OD.
-It is used as the documentation and configuration of a device.
+An EDS file a ``.conf`` or ``.ini`` like configuration file for describing the OD.
+It is used as the documentation and configuration file of a device.

 DCF (Device Configure File)
 ***************************